 Wix to Magento Without Losing SEO

 Migrating an eCommerce site is always a delicate process — especially when it involves moving from a closed platform like Wix to a more robust solution like Magento.
+To ensure a smooth transition, explore our Wix Migration Checklist.
 One wrong step, and your SEO rankings, traffic, or even orders can take a hit.

 In this guide, we’ll show you how to safely perform a Wix to Magento transfer, keep your search engine visibility intact, and migrate without downtime.